 BUS100 - Introduction to Business

-This course provides background and insight into business organizations.
-It covers a variety of basic business concepts.
-The course focuses on major issues that affect today's organizations, such as domestic and global environments, corporate social responsibilities and ethics, managing businesses, people in organizations, marketing principles, accounting and financial issues, and information technology.
-Students will learn the many areas involved in operating a business in today's society and explore how businesses influence and interact with the social, political, legal, economic, technical, cultural and global external environments.
-(3 crs.)
+This course provide background and insight into business organizations and is intended for non-business majors.
+It covers a variety of basic business concepts focusing on major issues that affect tody's organizations, such as domestic and global environments, corporate social responsibilities and athics, managing businesses, people in organizations, marketing principles, accounting and financial issues, and information technology.
+Students will learn the many areas involved in operating a business in today's society and explore how businesses influence and interact with the social, political, legal, economic, technical, cultural and global external enviornments.

 BUS242 - Business Law I

 This course is designed to introduce students to the American legal system, increase their understanding of legal issues and potential liabilities in business contexts, and equip them to meet their legal obligations with ethical integrity in a competitive marketplace.
 Topics will include the structure and function of the American legal system, contracts, torts,white-‐collar crime, business organizations, and intellectual property law, with emphasis on legal reasoning and policy implications.

 This course is part of a sequence designed to teach mathematical methods of problem solving through their application to problems found in economics and the business disciplines.
 Topics covered will include applications of algebra, solving systems of linear equations, derivative and integral calculus, and derivative calculus of several variables.
 The core focus of the course is on the use of mathematical methods in business problem solving, not on deriving formulas or proving theorems.